 The Military Science program consists of four years, split between the Basic and Advance course.
 The Basic Course has zero obligations and is designed to provide you with a fundamental leadership education.
 It gives you the opportunity to see if being an Army officer is a career you wish to pursue.
 The Advanced Course is your final two years in college and expands upon the Basic Course curriculum.

 Why should you be a part of our Army ROTC program?

 Army ROTC Cadets are regular students just like everyone else on campus.
-They take a regular schedule of classes and have an academic major.
-Once a week they meet as a group for leadership laboratory, along with their regular ROTC academic class instruction.
-During lab, Cadets wear the Army Combat Uniform (ACU) and conduct military and leadership training.
-Students can take ROTC as an elective course or pursue the entire program, which culminates in a commission as a Second Lieutenant—an Army Officer.
+You take a regular schedule of classes and have an academic major.
+Once a week you meet as a group for leadership laboratory, along with your regular ROTC academic class instruction.
+During lab, you wear the Army Combat Uniform (ACU) and conduct military and leadership training.
+You can take ROTC as an elective course or pursue the entire program, which culminates in a commission as a Second Lieutenant—an Army Officer.

 Army ROTC is an equal opportunity program.
 We welcome all full-time students to try out the program and participate in our many activities.
 All qualified students have the chance to pursue an officer's commission, regardless of gender, race or religion.
 ROTC promotes a physically fit lifestyle and provides a drug-free environment.